Read how IIASA works with research partners across the globe to deliver world-class research.

 Science and policy must work together to achieve a sustainable future for humanity.

-Nicholas Gailey joined IIASA in January 2018, to contribute to the World Population (POP) Program.
-He aids in the preparation of reports for publication and researches international migration as it relates to human capital.
-In particular, his work covers the international movement of highly-educated and skilled workers in Eastern Europe and Africa, and resulting implications for economic development.
+Nicholas Gailey joined IIASA in January 2018 to contribute to the World Population (POP) Program.
+His work primarily involves researching international migration, and the writing of related scientific publications and policy-oriented reports.
+In particular, he covers the emigration of highly-educated and skilled workers in Eastern Europe and Africa, and resulting implications for development.

 Mr. Gailey's educational background includes a Journalism MA from Stanford University and a Bachelor of Science degree from the University of California, Berkeley.

 Lutz W, Amran G, Belanger A, Conte A, Gailey N, Ghio D, Grapsa E, Jensen K, et al. (2019).
 Demographic Scenarios for the EU: Migration, population and education.
 Publications Office of the European Union